 The Finnieston restaurant was lauded for paying tribute to “the finest of Scottish produce, be it Gigha halibut or Ayrshire lamb, in dishes that display [Cheevers’] classical leanings.”
-The Michelin guide placed an emphasis on the “boldness” and “sophistication” of his cooking – although if we’re being honest, the presence of a cheese board can’t have hurt – and saw fit to award Cheevers’ fine dining establishment one star for 2022.
-It’s something of a triumphant return to the city for the chef, who built his career in the kitchens of Scotland’s luxurious country house hotels before opening Unalome in June 2021.
-Yes, it’s taken him less than a year to achieve this award, which kind of puts my 2021 into perspective…
+The Michelin guide placed an emphasis on the “boldness” and “sophistication” of his cooking – although if we’re being honest, the presence of a cheese board can’t have hurt – and saw fit to award Cheever’s fine dining establishment one star for 2023.

-As to the other Michelin titan of Glasgow cuisine, the Michelin guide heaped praise on Cail Bruich and chef Lorna McNee, whose “passion and precision” are the standout.
+As to the other Michelin titan of Glasgow cuisine, the Michelin guide heaped praise on Cail Bruich and Chef Lorna McNee, whose “passion and precision” are the standout.
 Their army of food writers and tastemakers recommend booking the kitchen counter and opting for the Chef’s Tasting Menu.
-At £115 a head, it’s one for a special occasion, but there’s a very good reason that McNee is the only female chef with a Michelin star in Scotland – and her seasonally-changing menus are well worth forking out for.
+At £140 a head, it’s one for a special occasion, but there’s a very good reason that McNee is the only female chef with a Michelin star in Scotland – and her seasonally-changing menus are well worth forking out for.
 No surprises, given that Cail Bruich means ‘to eat well’!